Mightysho/alx-system_engineering-devops/0x02-shell_redirections/README.md

 <li> 20 - Create a script that removes all letters c and C from input.</li>
 <li> 21 - Write a script that reverse its input.</li>
 <li> 22 - Write a script that displays all users and their home directories, sorted by users.</li>
+<li> 100 - Write a command that finds all empty files and directories in the current directory and all sub-directories.</li>
+<li> 101 - Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories.</li>
+<li> 102 - Create a script that decodes acrostics that use the first letter of each line.</li>
+<li> 103 - Write a script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.</li>
 </ul>
 <hr>